-BLBAT[1:0] Group configuration Description 11 NOLOCK No lock - no restrictions for SPM and (E)LPM accessing the application table section.
+BLBAT[1:0] Group Configuration Description 11 NOLOCK No lock - no restrictions for SPM and (E)LPM accessing the application table section.
 10 WLOCK Write lock - SPM is not allowed to write the application table 01 RLOCK Read lock - (E)LPM executing from the boot loader section is not allowed to read from the application table section.
 If the interrupt vectors are placed in the boot loader section, interrupts are disabled while executing from the application section.
 00 RWLOCK Read and write lock - SPM is not allowed to write to the application table section, and (E)LPM executing from the boot loader section is not allowed to read from the application table section.
 If the interrupt vectors are placed in the boot loader section, interrupts are disabled while executing from the application section.

-• Bit 1:0 - LB[1:0]: Lock Bits(1)
+• Bit 1:0 - LB[1:0]: Lock Bits

-These lock bits control the security level for the flash and EEPROM during external programming.
+These lock bits control the the security level for the flash and EEPROM during external programming.
 These bits are writable only through an external programming interface.
-Resetting the lock bits is possible only by executing a chip erase command.
-All other access; using the TIF and OCD, is blocked if any of the Lock Bits are written to 0.
-These bits do not block any software access to the memory.
+Resetting the lock bits is possible by executing a chip erase command.